+Our primary sources of cash have been primarily from past equity financings and collaboration partnerships, including past collaboration partnerships with AstraZeneca and Sanofi and recent collaboration partnerships with KHK Fosun Pharma, and Knight.
 Our primary uses of cash are to fund operating expenses, primarily research and development expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.

-We believe that our existing capital resources as of June 30, 2017 will be sufficient to meet our projected operating requirements for at least the next 12 months.
-We have based this estimate on assumptions, that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-Further, our operating plans can change, and we will require significant additional capital to fund our operations, including to support the development, pre-commercialization and commercialization efforts for tenapanor, RDX7675 and RDX8940.
+We believe that our existing capital resources as of March 31, 2018 will be sufficient to meet our projected operating requirements for at least the next 12-months.
+We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
+Further, our operating plan can change, and we may require significant additional capital to fund our operations, including to support the development, commercialization and manufacturing efforts for tenapanor.
 We may seek to obtain such additional capital through debt financings, credit facilities, additional equity offerings and/or strategic collaborations.
 We currently have no credit facility or committed sources of capital, and there can be no assurances that such sources of capital will be available to us when needed or on acceptable terms.
-Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we may enter into collaboration partnerships with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical studies.
-Our future funding requirements will depend on many factors, including the following:
+Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we may enter into additional collaboration partnerships with third-parties to participate in their development and commercialization, our future funding requirements will depend on many factors, including the following:

-- the progress, timing, scope, results and costs of our clinical trial programs evaluating tenapanor in IBS-C and for the treatment of hyperphosphatemia in patients with ESRD on dialysis, as well as our decision whether or not to pursue other indications for tenapanor; - the progress, timing, scope, results and costs of our clinical programs for RDX7675 and RDX8940; - the time and cost necessary to obtain regulatory approvals for our product candidates and the costs of post-marketing studies that could be required by regulatory authorities; - our ability to successfully commercialize our product candidates, either alone or with one or more collaboration partners; - the manufacturing costs of our product candidates, and the availability of one or more suppliers for our product candidates at reasonable costs, both for clinical and commercial supply;

-- the selling and marketing costs associated with our product candidates, including the cost and timing of building our sales and marketing capabilities; - our ability to establish and maintain collaboration partnerships to in-license or out-license our current programs or other similar arrangements and the financial terms of such agreements; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the sales price and the availability of adequate third-party reimbursement for our product candidates; - the cash requirements of any future acquisitions or discovery of product candidates; - the number and scope of research programs that we decide to pursue or initiate, and any clinical trials we decide to pursue for other product candidates; - the time and cost necessary to respond to technological and market developments; and - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of our product candidates.
+- the progress, timing, scope, results and costs of our Phase 3 clinical trial programs evaluating tenapanor for the treatment of hyperphosphatemia in ESRD patients on dialysis, the submission of an NDA with the FDA to request marketing authorization for tenapanor for the treatment of IBS-C, as well as our decision whether or not to pursue other indications for tenapanor; - · our ability to identify a collaboration partner and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor in IBS-C in the United States; - · our ability to successfully commercialize tenapanor, either alone or with one or more collaboration partners; - the manufacturing costs of tenapanor, and the availability of one or more suppliers for tenapanor at reasonable costs; - the selling and marketing costs associated with tenapanor, including the cost and timing of building our sales and marketing capabilities; - · our ability to maintain our existing collaboration partnerships and to establish additional collaboration partnerships, in-license/out-license, joint ventures or other similar arrangements and the financial terms of such agreements; - the timing, receipt, and amount of sales of, or royalties on, tenapanor, if any; - the sales price and the availability of adequate third-party reimbursement for tenapanor; - the cash requirements of any future acquisitions or discovery of product candidates; - · the number and scope of research programs that we decide to pursue or initiate, and any clinical trials we decide to pursue for other product candidates; - the time and cost necessary to respond to technological and market developments; and - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of tenapanor or any of our product candidates.